-- Ginger Lilies – are a herbaceous flowering plants growing from bulbs, all with large prominent flowers.
-Most species are native to the temperate northern hemisphere, though their range extends into the northern subtropics.
+- Ginger Lilies – are herbaceous flowering plants growing from bulbs, all with large prominent flowers.
+Most species are native to the temperate northern hemisphere, though their range extends into the subtropics of the north.

 - Bromeliads are a family of monocot flowering plants of native mainly to the tropical Americas, with a few species found in the American subtropics and one in tropical west Africa

 - Anthurium is a genus of about 1000 species of flowering plants, the largest genus of the arum family, Araceae.